jonathanjohnson8/quartz/content/notes/setup.md

 📁 [Quartz Repository](https://github.com/jackyzha0/quartz)

 Then, Fork the repository into your own GitHub account.
-If you don't have an account, you can make on for free [here](https://github.com/join).
+If you don't have an account, you can make one for free [here](https://github.com/join).
 More details about forking a repo can be found on [GitHub's documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Cloning
 After you've made a fork of the repository, you need to download the files locally onto your machine.
 Ensure you have `git`, then type the following command replacing `YOUR-USERNAME` with your GitHub username.